 But with the right support, especially for small-scale farmers and women, we can fight hunger and prevent famine.
 The global struggle to end world hunger is central to Oxfam’s mission to fight inequality and the founding cause of our creation in 1940s.
 Today, we face new challenges and are finding innovative ways to solve world hunger and famine.

 Stopping hunger takes a short and long-term approach.

 You can help Oxfam offer lifesaving support in times of crisis to fight hunger right now, delivering food to communities around the world made vulnerable by climate change, gender-based violence, exploitation, illness, and war.

 In the long term, you can help us dismantle the unequal systems that drive why some people don't have enough to eat.
 We advocate to end conflicts that make food inaccessible or unaffordable, we call for climate action to slow the effects of the climate crisis on people who live from the land, and we help small-scale farmers grow their own food and better access markets for their products.
 We also harness the power of consumers to advocate for a healthy and sustainable food system and for the rights of the workers, women, and farmers who source the food we enjoy.

-Oxfam estimates that more than 205 million people in 45 countries across the world are experiencing extreme levels of food insecurity.
-That's enough people to fill Madison Square Garden in New York City–9,860 times over.
+Estimates suggest that more than 258 million people in 58 countries and territories across the world are experiencing extreme levels of food insecurity.
+That's enough people to fill Madison Square Garden in New York City–12,410 times over.

-About two-thirds live in 23 countries affected by conflict, the primary cause of hunger since the pandemic began.
-The number of people living in famine-like conditions has increased sixfold to more than 520,000.
+About 70 percent of people who suffer from hunger live in countries affected by war and violence.
+The number of people living in famine-like conditions is 380,000.
 Women, children, displaced people, informal workers, and disadvantaged groups are bearing the brunt of this food crisis.